Check out my first novel, midnight's simulacra!

 From dankwiki

 PLA, PETG, ABS, and ASA will not generally absorb more than ~2% of their weight, but this still results in stringing, zits, and weaker output.
-Expensive engineering filaments will be rendered completely unusable through exposure to even light humidity.
+Expensive engineering filaments can be rendered completely unusable through exposure to even light humidity.
 If you're in a humid region, drying your filament is a must.
 Unfortunately, most filament dryers on the market can't get above 70℃, have a difficult time maintaining even that temperature, and are generally terribly designed.
-Drying engineering filaments wants temperatures over 100℃: Bambu recommends 140℃ for their PPS-CF and PPA-CF filaments.
+Engineering filaments are best dried using temperatures over 100℃: Bambu recommends 140℃ for their PPS-CF and PPA-CF filaments.
 You won't touch this temperature outside of an oven.
 Blast ovens work well, but are prohibitively expensive.
 Kitchen convection ovens set to such (relatively) low temperatures tend to control it poorly; just search for "melted spools" to see the results.
 Even if you don't melt your filament down, you're filling your cooking area with potentially toxic material.
 Either way, ovens tend to be inefficient, radiating much of their heat away without applying it to the filament.

 I set out to build a better filament dryer.
 I wasn't designing for mass manufacture, but I did concern myself with printability, ease of assembly, and repairability.
-I wanted it capable of 150℃, safe (with regards to both heat and electricity), efficient, and smart.
+I wanted it capable of 150℃, safe with regards to both heat and electricity, and efficient.
 And dank.
+This project is and always will be Open Source.
+Models and firmware are available on GitHub.
+I've provided links to datasheets for each IC; read these datasheets if you intend to build something similar.

 Requirements